slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - the best way to get value was to start giving it away? you're giving validation -->

-Why some people don't like networking?
-[It's hard to handle rejection]() and we don’t like people that see us in a way that doesn’t resonate with how we see ourselves.
+Why most people don't like networking?
+[It's hard to handle rejection]().
+We don’t like people that see us in a way that doesn’t resonate with how we see ourselves.

 > *'If you expect magic in every encounter, you find it.' — Adam Robinson*